Youngzt998/ziteng.yang.github.io/index.md

 **During Undergraduate Time**

-- [2020~2021] **Verification-aided Compiler Optimization**
+- [2020~2021, Compiler Verification] **Verification-aided Compiler Optimization**

   - This is an expedition to support compiler optimization aided by verification information carried by programs;
-  - I proposed a verification framework based on *proof assistant Coq* and gave a trial on "toy logic" ;
+  - I proposed a verification framework based on *proof assistant Coq* and gave a trial on "toy logic";
-  - This project was now continued by  [Hanzhi Liu](https://misaka.center/) to implement this optimization and framework in VST's Separation Logic [VST := Verified Software Toolchain]; further detail should be secret now; there should be a paper submission soon
+  - This project was now continued by [Hanzhi Liu](https://misaka.center/) to implement this optimization and framework in VST's Separation Logic [VST := Verified Software Toolchain]; further detail should be secret now; *there should be a paper submission soon*
-- [2019~2020] **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.
+- [2019~2020, Proof Assistant & Mathematical Logic] **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.
-- [2018~2019] **Supervisor Control of Timed Discrete-Event Systems**: Investigating the supervisory control problem for timed discrete-event systems (TDES) under partial observation where time was considered as a special event.
+- [2018~2019, Formal Control Theory] **Supervisor Control of Timed Discrete-Event Systems**: Investigating the supervisory control problem for timed discrete-event systems (TDES) under partial observation where time was considered as a special event.